Cabins and Chapels

 Even better, stream this Tiny movie and watch some people build one.
 I found it fascinating.
 This is one sweet “cabin.”
 There are tiny homes and people in RVs, converted buses and re-purposed shipping containers.

 After a decade of travel, Christopher Smith buys a 5-acre plot of land in hopes of fulfilling a lifelong dream of building a home in the mountains of Colorado.
 With the support of his girlfriend, Merete, he sets out to build a Tiny House from scratch despite having no construction experience.
-Tiny: A Story About Living Small is a coming-of-age story not only for a generation that is more connected, yet less tied down than ever, but also for a society that is redefining its priorities in the face of a changing financial and environmental climate.
+Tiny: A Story About Living Small is a coming-of-age story not only for a generation that is more connected, yet less tied down than ever but also for a society that is redefining its priorities in the face of a changing financial and environmental climate.
 Dream big and imagine living small.

 You can also see “living small” as the flip side of “living large” (“living with an extravagant or self-indulgent lifestyle”).
 We all do some of this every year: getting rid of things we don’t need, having a smaller environmental footprint, spending less (on rent or a mortgage).